 Solzman has also studied acting, improvisation, and writing through The Second City Training Center.
 While she finished her Writing for TV/Film class with an outline for an original sitcom pilot, she’s been re-working it in order to make it as a independent film.
 That’s how important trans stories are to her.

 A native of Louisville, KY, she holds a BA in Public Relations from Northern Kentucky University and a MA in Media Communications from Webster University.
 She roots for her beloved Kentucky Wildcats, St. Louis Cardinals, and Boston Celtics.
-She is a member of the Chicago Independent Film Critics Circle, Galeca: The Society of LGBTQ Entertainment Critics, Alliance of Women Film Journalists, and the Online Film and Television Association.
+She is a member of the Chicago Independent Film Critics Circle, Galeca: The Society of LGBTQ Entertainment Critics, Alliance of Women Film Journalists, Online Film Critics Society, and the Online Film and Television Association.

 She has previously written for Redbird Rants, Wildcat Blue Nation, and Hidden Remote/Flicksided.
 A Tomatometer-critic on Rotten Tomatoes, you can also find her film writing at Cultured Vultures, Consequence of Sound, and The Young Folks.
 She has also contributed to Shondaland, Pride, Broadly, and Alma.
 Solzman is also a contributing film critic to the IndieWire critics survey.
 You can support her work on Patreon.

 Please consider signing up for Danielle’s weekly Friday newsletter!

 For any movie, screening, interview, or advertising inquiries, please fill out the contact form below or send an email to danielle AT solzyatthemovies DOT com.
 If you would like to make a financial contribution as a way of showing support for what I do, please click here.